KickItLikeShika/KickItLikeShika.github.io/_posts/2024-07-24-how-to-fine-tune-llama-3-models-with-LoRA.md

-# Fine-tuning Llama3 Models using LoRA on Custom Data
+# Fine-tuning Llama3 Models with LoRA on Custom Data

 Meta just released Llama3.1 models yesterday (23rd of July, 2024), so I thought it would be a great time to discuss how we can fine-tune Llama 3 models.
-In this blog, we will fine-tune the Llama3 8B model using Low-Rank Adaptation (LoRA), to enhance its performance on particular tasks/datasets.
+In this blog, we will fine-tune the Llama3 8B model with Low-Rank Adaptation (LoRA), to enhance its performance on particular tasks/datasets.

 **Table of Contents**
 - Low-Rank Adaptation (LoRA)